Span of time whose earnings belong in one payroll run, separate from the pay date and other scheduling deadlines.

 If the pay period is misunderstood, payroll errors can happen even when the pay rates are correct.
 The right hourly rate applied to the wrong time window still creates the wrong paycheck.

-Each payroll system maps employee time, earnings, deductions, and approval cutoffs into one of those period structures.
+Each payroll system maps employee time, earnings, deductions, and approval cutoffs into a pay-period structure.
 The pay stub usually shows the beginning and end of the pay period so the employee can see which workdays were included.

 The pay period also shapes payroll operations.
 Payroll teams need to know: